-If you want to choose the best food for your dog but find information from different sources confusing, this article is for you.
-The dry dog food comparison to canned food shows when it’s most beneficial to feed your dog each type of food and answers the age-old question ‘what’s the best dog food for my dog?’
+The dry dog food compared to canned food shows when it’s most beneficial to feed your dog each type of food and answers the age-old question ‘what’s the best dog food for my dog?’

 |Canned dog food (wet)||Dry dog food|